 Or, if you’re like me, you’ll do crazy things like wade out in a bathing suit for a photo 🙂 Resurrection Lodge has galoshes that you can borrow for water activities (or crazy photos).

 Before you head out of Seward, explore the cute town a bit!
 There is a huge harbor here with plenty of boat cruise options.
 Visiting the Alaska Sealife Center is a great choice if it is raining.
 You can fish at The Lagoon or just walk the bridge to see the view pictured above.
+Read all about the 18 best things to do in Seward here!

 Explore Moose Pass